 In its bankruptcy schedules (as amended), Debtor identified several types of assets.
 First, it held some sums in bank accounts, and owned various pieces of office furniture and equipment in various locations.
 The largest scheduled assets are the receivable expected from the client accounts, which Debtor scheduled to be in the estimated amount of \$5 million, arising from its client book of business.
-These receivables and anticipated receivables were sorted into several categories, depending on whether the clients were in appraisal status, litigation status, etc. After Debtor's operations resumed and stabilized many weeks after the Bankruptcy Case began, the Debtor now calculates that about \$3.5 million in receivables are achievable in the post-confirmation period.
-Post-confirmation, Debtor will work its existing book of business, and does not anticipate taking on any new clients.
+These receivables and anticipated receivables were sorted into several categories, depending on whether the clients were in appraisal status, litigation status, etc. After Debtor's operations resumed and stabilized many weeks after the Bankruptcy Case began, the Debtor now calculates that about \$1.5 million in receivables are achievable in the post-confirmation period.
+Post-confirmation, Debtor will work its existing book of business, and will also take on new commercial and residential clients.